En-Be/CarCustomiser/APPROACH.md

 ---

+## Session 016

+### Minutes: 40

+TODO
+- TDD ship accessories and prices

+DONE
+- Test for ship_00 shield, failing
+- Added methods on ship to turn shields on or off, test passing
+- Test for UI button to trigger toggle
+- Added button to UI that triggers toggle, test passing

+---

 TODO
 - Don't persist colours, have different options per ship instead
 - Create colour buttons from ship options on spawn